 Two further past cases briefly referenced to give a little more context are:

 - Infant 8 months horribly burned while being bathed at Bright Sparks Childcare in Mangere.
-(A private business owned by a long-standing senior member of the Early Childhood Council business lobby group and an employer of Peter Reynolds.
+(A business of the long-standing Treasurer of the Early Childhood Council executive.
 The centre is licensed for 134 children including 40 babies)

 - Infant 4 months left alone for more than 3 hours by an educator working for PORSE in West Auckland while she took her own child to the doctor.
 (Private business, nationwide service)